Building A Home

 Tips for Building Your First Home

 Sometimes when you make a mistake you can easily fix it later.
 That might be true if a cake doesn’t come out of the pan perfectly or you drip some paint on a wall, but you've got to be extra careful while you build your first home.
-No one wants to spend their hard-earned cash, time and energy building a home only to discover that there's a major error which must now be put right at their expense.
+No one wants to spend their hard-earned cash, time and energy building a home only to discover that it isn't big enough or they wish they had included a covered patio.
+These errors will only be put right, at the buyers expense.
 But please don't fret; there are a number of ways to prevent this sort of thing when you build your first home.

 Here is some advice to help you avoid builder's remorse.